 Get started on a mural

-- First talk to the school principal about a mural and the message that should be communicated, connecting it to the stated vision of the school.
+- First, talk to the school principal about a mural and the message that it should communicate.

-- Work with an art class or a local studio to design a mural that shows off the school's sustainability features.
+- Consider working with an art class or a local studio to design a mural that highlights the school's sustainability features.
 Allow the students and the rest of the community to lend a hand.
-You can spend the day painting or if you have already finished the mural, you can unveil the finished product during an open house, potluck picnic or festival.

-- Plan a day of other activities like live music and games so people will have fun.
+- On reveal day, plan a day of other activities like live music and games so people will have fun.
 You can also provide plenty of healthy snacks.
-If you have a professional artist helping with the installation, plan a big event for revealing the finished work to the community.

 - Investigate what language and graphics work best to get your message across.
 This video of Manassas Park Elementary School contains great examples of signage.